Horocycle flows for laminations by hyperbolic Riemann surfaces and Hedlund's theorem: Introduction

-On the other hand, the study of Riemann surface laminations has recently played an important role in holomorphic dynamics (see \cite{Ghys2} and \cite{Lyubich-Milnor-Minsky}), polygonal tilings of the Euclidean or hyperbolic plane (see \cite{Bellissard-Benedetti-Gambaudo}, \cite{Petite}), moduli spaces of Riemann surfaces (see \cite{Nag-Sullivan}), etc. It is natural then to consider compact laminations by surfaces with a Riemannian metric of negative curvature and consider the positive and negative horocycle flows on the unit tangent bundle of the lamination.
-In this paper we give a condition that guarantees that both these flows are minimal if the lamination is minimal.
+On the other hand, the study of Riemann surface laminations has recently played an important role in holomorphic dynamics (see \cite{Ghys2} and \cite{Lyubich-Minsky}), polygonal tilings of the Euclidean or hyperbolic plane (see \cite{Bellissard-Benedetti-Gambaudo}, \cite{Petite}), moduli spaces of Riemann surfaces (see \cite{Nag-Sullivan}), polygonal billiards (see \cite{McMullen} and \cite{Zorich}), etc. It is natural then to consider compact laminations by surfaces with a Riemannian metric of negative curvature and consider the positive and negative horocycle flows on the unit tangent bundle of the lamination.
+In the spirit of Raghunathan and Ratner, in this paper we study the closures of the horocycle orbits in this non-transitive $PSL(2,\R)$-space.
+We give examples of orbit closures which are not algebraic in the sense of Ratner.
+We give sufficient conditions for the horocycle flow to be minimal.
+Finally, we state a conjecture relating the minimality of the joint action of the geodesic and horocycle flows and the minimality of the horocycle flow alone.